 This change will be well received by Internet security enthusiasts among the membership, who have complained for many years about the practice of sending credit card numbers by email.

-Continue reading “SCA To End Emailing of Credit Cards”
+Continue reading “SCA To End Emailing of Credit Card Numbers”

 The SCA does not have an established procedure for reporting or addressing technology security vulnerabilities.